japanesekenji/java-database-capstone/schema-design.md

   "doctor_id": 201, // Foreign Key to MySQL doctors.id - Links to the prescribing doctor
   "appointment_id": 501, // Foreign Key to MySQL appointments.id (Optional: Prescription might be a follow-up, not tied to a single appointment)
-  "issue_date": ISODate("2025-06-05T22:30:00Z"), // Date and time the prescription was issued "medications": [ // An array to hold details for multiple medications within one prescription
+  "issue_date": ISODate("2025-06-05T22:30:00Z"), // Date and time the prescription was issued "patientName": "John Smith", // Denormalized for convenience, but patient_id is the source of truth "medications": [ // An array to hold details for multiple medications within one prescription
     {
       "name": "Amoxicillin",